 What do students in the program do?

-Students participating in the program are enrolled into PSSP summer session courses (such as writing, math, and other content-based courses) to prepare them for their first-semester at Cornell.
-Specific courses for each student will be determined in advance by the student’s college advisor.
-During the program students meet with their college advisors to discuss progress and to plan future course schedules.
+Students participating in the program are enrolled into PSSP summer session courses such as writing, math, and other content-based courses to prepare them for their first semester at Cornell.
+Specific courses for each student will be determined in advance by the student’s college advising team.
+The courses selected for students are designed to build a foundation for their success at Cornell and will depend on their planned course of study.
+During the program, students meet with their advisors to discuss progress and to plan future course schedules.
 In addition, students are involved in workshops, guest lectures, and a variety of social and cultural activities.

 What are the costs?